Tapawera: Cycle Tourism

 Tapawera is part of two cycle trails.

 Tasman's Great Taste Trail passes through Tapawera district.
 The trail starts in Nelson and takes cyclists to Richmond, Brightwater, Wakefield, and through the 1.4 km-long Spooners Tunnel to Kohatu.
+The Great Taste Trail was heavily impacted by two extreme weather events in mid-2025 but by the end of the year 95% of the trail was open.
+The two sections still to be restored are between Wakefield and Spooners Tunnel.
+(Diversions are in place).

 The trail from Kohatu to Tapawera is off-road except for one short section on road.
 From Tapawera cyclists can now journey on a picturesque route up Tapawera-Baton Road, which further up the valley follows the Wangapeka River.
 The gravel road then takes cyclists over a saddle to the Baton River.
 A swingbridge over the Baton was opened in April 2022.
 After crossing the river the trail follows the Baton Valley Road to the Baton Bridge at Woodstock.
 There is work still to be done on the next section but cyclists follow the Motueka West Bank Road to Riwaka.

 The gravel road sections on this part of the trail call for caution, especially further up the Tapawera-Baton Road, as they can be busier than some people expect including with heavy vehicles.
 Dust is also an issue.

 The township is also the starting point of the Tapawera to Murchison Heartland Ride which travels up the Tadmor Valley to Glenhope and then on to Murchison via Lake Rotoroa.

 Tapawera is also on the route for the Tour Aotearoa brevet which is now held annually.
 This event travels the length of the country and in Tasman follows the Great Taste Trail to Tapawera and then the route of the Tapawera to Murchison Heartland ride.